 Pilot Plant for Studying Combinations of Forward Osmosis and Reverse Osmosis

-The plant has three different units that can be coupled in different ways between them: (i) a forward osmosis; (ii) reverse osmosis; (iii) microfiltration.
-The forward osmosis (FO) unit uses a 4” spiral-wound Cellulose Triacetate (CTA) membrane with eleven membrane leaves of 1.5 m2 surface each, supplied by HTI.
+The plant has three different units (Figure 40) that can be coupled in different ways between them: (i) forward osmosis; (ii) reverse osmosis; (iii) microfiltration.
+The forward osmosis (FO) unit uses 12 hollow fibre modules (Aquaporin HFF02) with 0.2 mm fiber and 2.3 m2 total membrane area each one, operating in counter-current flow, inside-out, laid out in a flexible rack that allows combining them in series or parallel configuration.
 The nominal flow rate is 3.6 m3/h.
-The reverse osmosis (RO) unit has 4 vessels that can be connected in series or in parallel, each of which hosting 4 membranes.
-The nominal flow rate is 3 m3/h, and the pumping system is able to work at different pressures up to a maximum of 80 bar.
+The reverse osmosis (RO) unit has four vessels that can be connected in series or parallel, each of which hosting four membranes.
+The nominal flow rate is 3 m3/h and the pumping system can work at different pressures up to a maximum of 80 bar.
 The unit is designed so that SWRO, BWRO or NF membranes can be used.
-Finally, there is a MF unit with 3 m3/h nominal flow rate.
-The installation is completely monitored with pressure sensors, conductivity- and flow-meters, and is designed in a flexible way regarding the interconnection of the units, so that FO can be used as a pre-treatment for RO, or NF can be used in combination with FO, and even the FO can be used in PRO mode using the pumping system of the RO unit.
+Finally, there is an MF unit with 3 m3/h nominal flow rate.
+The installation is completely monitored with pressure sensors, conductivity and flowmeters, and it is designed in a flexible way regarding the interconnection of the units so that FO can be used as a pre-treatment for RO, or NF can be used in combination with FO, and even the FO can be used in PRO mode using the pumping system of the RO unit.